codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190515 - Wednesday - Day 82

 __Today's progress:__
-- [x] Finishing the first draft of CSS Picasso and sending it on GitHub
+- [x] Finishing the first draft of CSS Picasso and sending it on GitHub - All on [this twit](https://twitter.com/codingk8/status/1128693825218797569)

+__Thoughts:__ It feels good when my brain is in the flow

+## 20190516 - Thursday - Day 83 ?

+__Today's progress:__
 - [ ] Framing the Landing page project (create the GH account, create the repo, create the structure, work on the webpack boiler plate, review SASS...)

-__Thoughts:__ It feels good when my brain is in the flow
+__Actions:__ very positive hangout with Kris about the CSS Picasso project.
+Next steps are: fix the 4 issues, validate the final draft, create the steps
+In the mentime, I can fork & clone the repo + create a branch + create the directory structure...

+__Thoughts:__ Enthousiasm and focus/priorities :dart:

 ---